zt123123/notification-for-mac/README.md

 - title The notification title.
 Defaults to "".
 - subtitle The notification subtitle.
 Defaults to "".
 - message The notification message.
 Defaults to "".
 - sound The notification sound.
-Defaults to "Frog".
+Defaults to "default".
+Sound names are listed in /System/Library/Sounds.